rockthejvm/rockthejvm-site/src/content/articles/understanding-spark-directed-acyclic-graphs.md

 times5.show()
 ```

 Only at this point will Spark be performing the actual computations.
 An action will trigger a Spark job, which will be visible in the Spark UI.
-If you run this locally, either in your IDE or on your Spark Shell, usually the Spark UI will be at <a href="http://localhost:4040">localhost:4040</a>.
+If you run this locally, either in your IDE or on your Spark Shell, usually the Spark UI will be at [localhost:4040](http://localhost:4040).
 When you go to the Spark UI, you'll see a table with all the jobs that the application has completed and is currently running.
 If you click on the one you just ran, you'll see something like this:

 <img src="https://www.filepicker.io/api/file/tbMNIX8zSjySljz8QNWH" class="img-responsive">